dplyr group_by() & summarise() Exercises: 10 Aggregation Problems

 Exercise 4: Group by two columns

-Group mtcars by both cyl and am (automatic/manual).
+Group mtcars by both cyl and am (automatic = 0, manual = 1).
 Compute the count and mean mpg per combination.
 Save to my_combo.
-Include a .groups = "drop" to keep the output ungrouped.
+Use .groups = "drop" to return a plain tibble.

 # Exercise 4: group by two columns # Hint: group_by(cyl, am) then summarise with n() and mean() # Write your code below: